« Hang Up To Virus Removal Windows 7Tell Tale PC Symptoms »

 Later versions of windows hide it under the Hardware Icon.

-Once you have located your mouse pad controller software.
+Once you have located your touch pad controller software.

 You will be looking for the Device Settings Tab at the top of the box.